 Sprout is another social media tool for content creation, distribution and performance measurement.
 With Sprout, not only can you draft and schedule posts, but you can also use the live activity updates to map out who on your team is working on specific posts.

 Once your post is live, Sprout can help you analyze your performance and compare to other competitors in the same space.
+Sprout Social also lets you analyze the results of both paid and organic traffic.
+This can help you understand your ROI and determine if things like an ad creator or social media consultant is worth the investment.

 Cost: Pricing starts at $99 per user per month for up to 5 social profiles.